violentmonkey/violentmonkey.github.io/content/api/gm.md

 Notes:
 * The element is returned immediately (synchronously) even with `GM.addElement`, no need for `.then()`, but you can use it if you want, just once though as it's auto-removed to avoid recursion.
 The API is synchronous because Violentmonkey runs scripts only when the root element appears, so there's always a node to serve as a parent.
 * Invalid arguments will raise an exception, which can be caught using `try {} catch (e) {}`, just like standard DOM API `document.createElement`.
-* This API is experimental in Tampermonkey, and hence subject to change.

 ### GM_addStyle